evgenyneu/moa/README.md

 ### Download an image without an image view

 An instance of `Moa` class can also be used without an image view.
+A strong reference to `Moa` instance needs to be kept.

 ```Swift
 let moa = Moa()